vb690/approx_incentive_salience/README.md

-## Approximating Attributed Incentive Salience in Large Scale Scenarios
-### A Representation Learning Approach Based on Artificial Neural Networks
+## Approximating Attributed Incentive Salience in Large Scale Scenarios. <br> A Representation Learning Approach Based on Artificial Neural Networks

 ## Motivation

 ## Data

 Due to commerical sensitivity and  [data protection regulations](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation) we are not allowed to pubblicly release the data employed in the present work.
-Howevere, we will try to provide an illustrative example on the data format expected by this project.
+However, we will try to provide illustrative examples on the expected data format so to facilitate replication and extension to different contexts.

 ### Behavioural Features
-The behavioural features employed for this project comes from the area of application of predicting the intensity of future interacions between individuals and videogames.
-They describe the intensity of interactions (i.e. game sessions) between an individual (i.e. an user) and an object (i.e. a videogames).
+The behavioural features employed for this project comes from a specific area of application, namely: predicting the intensity of future interacions between individuals and videogames.
+They aim to be behavioural descriptor of how strong the interactions (i.e. game sessions) between an individual (i.e. an user) and an object (i.e. a videogames) are.

 * `sess_order`: order of the interaction in the sequence of considered interactions.
 * `absence`: time elapsed since the previous interaction.